 Speaker:GLP1.
 And

-Speaker:certain fibers like
+Speaker:certain fibers, particularly fiber like

-Speaker:inulin allow those cells
+Speaker:inulin, allow those cells

 Speaker:to thrive.
 Inulin is found in things

-Speaker:like Jerusalem artichoke, chicory,
+Speaker:like Jerusalem artichoke, chicory, et

-Speaker:etc. Also another group of fibers
+Speaker:cetera.
+Also another group of fibers called

-Speaker:the ultra processed foods change the microbiome to bacteria
+Speaker:ultra processed foods change the microbiome to bacteria

 Speaker:that actually kill those cells.
 Let's get